LanceNickel/Gorp/readme.md

 ```

-### Download and install the C.U.M.
+### Download and install Gorp
 1. SSH into your (soon to be) Minecraft server.
 2. Go to your home directory: `cd`
-3. Run `git clone https://github.com/LanceNickel/mc-cum/ && cd mc-cum`
+3. Run `git clone https://github.com/LanceNickel/Gorp/ && cd Gorp`
 4. Run `chmod +x install.sh`
 5. Run `sudo ./install.sh`

-The C.U.M. has been installed and a basic server has been created.
+Gorp has been installed and a basic server has been created.

 #### HEADS UP: If you received a warning message:
 If you received a warning message about the `/minecraft` directory already existing, please read this.